soorajsunil777/Visual-Components/05_Plant_Simulation/Manufacturing Planning Optimization/README.md

 <br>

-## Key Findings

-The optimization study yielded several significant insights:
-- Genetic algorithms effectively navigate the complex solution space of material flow systems
-- Proper parameter tuning (population size, mutation rate, crossover probability) critically influences convergence speed and solution quality
-- Multi-objective optimization approaches can balance competing performance criteria
-- Simulation-based optimization enables evaluation of scenarios infeasible or costly in physical systems
-- Integration of Plant Simulation with optimization algorithms facilitates automated design space exploration

-## Technologies and Methodologies

-- **Simulation Platform:** Siemens Plant Simulation
-- **Optimization Method:** Genetic Algorithm (GA) with evolutionary operators
-- **Performance Metrics:** Throughput, cycle time, resource utilization, buffer levels
-- **Analysis Techniques:** Statistical analysis, sensitivity analysis, convergence studies
-- **Model Validation:** Comparison with analytical models and empirical data where applicable

-## Applications
+## Optimization results

-The methodologies developed in this work are applicable to:
-- Production system layout optimization
-- Conveyor system design and configuration
-- Buffer sizing and placement strategies
-- Resource allocation in manufacturing environments
-- Supply chain and warehouse logistics optimization
-- System redesign and continuous improvement initiatives
+- Best Fitness Value: 23:33:37.0149 The parameters of the best solution are set in the model.
+- Best parameter of the allocation problems: Prod A Lot Size: 21, Prod B Lot Size: 21, Prod C Lot Size: 21, Prod D Lot Size: 21, Prod E Lot Size: 61
+- Best solutions of the sequence problems: **Product B > Product D, Product C, Product A, Product E**
 ---

-*This work demonstrates the integration of discrete event simulation with metaheuristic optimization for systematic enhancement of material flow system performance.*
+*This work demonstrates the integration of discrete event simulation with  optimization for systematic enhancement of material flow system performance.*